Zukay2006/Helping-Hands-Animal-Welfare-Website-/README.md

+Please kindly scroll down to be able to read the CHANGELOG

 Helping Hands is a website dedicated to promoting animal welfare.
 It provides information about the organization, its history, ongoing projects, and ways for people to get involved, such as volunteering or donating.
 Features:
 Responsive design for both desktop and mobile.